Jakcrimson/jakcrimson.github.io/_posts/2024-01-07-SD-emotion-ulille.md

 ## Contributing 🤝

-Contributions are welcome!
-If you have any suggestions, improvements, or feature requests, feel free to open an issue or create a pull request on the public repository @ (https://github.com/Jakcrimson/pjeb_twitter_sentiment_analysis)
+Contributions are highly encouraged!
+If you have suggestions, improvements, or feature requests, feel free to open an issue or create a pull request on our [public repository](https://github.com/Jakcrimson/pjeb_twitter_sentiment_analysis).

 ## License 📝

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Developed by Pierre LAGUE and François MULLER (@franzele21) at the University of Lille, France. 🚀📊

+Let's make facial emotion classification more accurate and reliable together! 🌟👥